steven-14/Blog-Website/README.md

 # Blog-Website
-This application has been removed, so that I can work on replacing it with another version that has a database.
+This application has paused, so that I can work on replacing it with another version that has a database.

 An expressJs application that includes frontend and backend code Hosted at: https://example-blog-website.cyclic.app